 Southern Israel, Solve the Promised Land Puzzle

 Welcome to the South, where endless stretches of land, sand dunes, and deserts dominate the landscape and where animals run wild.
-As the largest district in Israel, it is also the least populated area – and one that holds endless gems and opportunities for discovery, relaxation, and exploring one of the Wonders of the World.
+Though it’s the largest district in Israel, it is also the least populated area – and one that holds endless gems and opportunities for discovery, relaxation, and exploration.

 The Dead Sea is a Natural Wonder of the World, located some 430 meters below sea level.
 It stretches over 51 kilometers in length – and as the lowest place in the world, it is a must-visit for a float, some relaxation, and, of course, to heal your body.

 The Negev, named after the root of the Hebrew word “to dry,” is a barren and arid area, yet surprising with many opportunities to discover its nature and meet people from all cultures and walks of life in Israel.
 It’s a triangle-shaped desert in a semi-arid region of Israel.
 We’ll discover kibbutzim, small Bedouin cities, the Hebrew Israelites of Dimona, and plenty of opportunities to eat, travel, and connect.